IrvingFSanchez/.Net-Programming/README.md

 ## 🧑‍💻 About Me

 Hi!
-I'm **Irving F. Sanchez**, a student at **Lewis University** pursuing my passion for software development.
+I'm **Irving F. Sanchez**, a student at **Lewis University** in Romeoville, Illinois pursuing my passion for software development and computer engineering.
 This repository is a reflection of my journey in learning **.NET programming** and building practical applications.

 - **Professional Website**: [irving.cyberkineticengineering.com](https://irving.cyberkineticengineering.com/)
 - **GitHub**: [/IrvingFSanchez](https://github.com/IrvingFSanchez)